 Mobile Network Vulnerabilities and Pentesting

-This workshop introduces participants to penetration testing methods and principles for Sigtran / MAP-based and Diameter-based signaling systems in mobile networks.
+This course introduces participants to penetration testing methods and principles for Sigtran / MAP-based and Diameter-based signaling systems in mobile networks.

 Participants will gain insights into the signaling protocol related network vulnerabilities by actively using the Kali-Linux pentesting tools, modified and extended for mobile networks environment.